 Make sure other proofers are following through on their assignments.

-Proof all possible client contact with the platform such as descriptions, downloads, links, audio, video, PDFs etc., and make sure they are functioning as per spec.
+Proof all possible client contact with the platform such as descriptions, downloads, links, audio, video, PDFs, etc., and make sure they are functioning as per spec.

 Adds time in seconds to CC 360 and PD 360 platforms.